tungduong4920/Bitcoin-Analytics-Project/README.md

 ## Project Dashboard

-Here attached is the link to where you can view the summary dashboard of our data:
+Here attached is the link to where you can view the Bitcoin Market Cap 2017 dashboard from our project:
 [MA346 Final Project Dashboard](https://frozen-savannah-20356.herokuapp.com "Project Dashboard")